jmizerka/eeg_classification/README.md

 # EEG Classification Repository
-The goal of the project is to compare the performance of various algorithms on EEG signals classification task.
+This is a part of my master's research project.
+The goal of the project is to compare the classification performance of various algorithms on EEG signals classification task.
+The data was collected by Tsinghua University BCI Lab an experiment with steady-state visual evoked potentials (SSVEPs)

 ## Repository Structure
 The repository has the following structure: